Project-Launch-Escape/game-design/coordinate-systems.md

 It is a system of cartesian coordinates, where the camera's viewport sets the x and y coordinates, with z being the depth.

 ### Planetspace
 This is the coordinate system in which the precise position of a ship is calculated.
-It is centered on the gravitationally most significant planet, and the unit is kilometers, or a unit of $10^i$ kilometers, where $i \in \mathbb{N}$.
+It is centered on the gravitationally most significant planet, and the unit is kilometers, or a unit of $2^i$ kilometers, where $i \in \mathbb{N}$.
 Each spacecraft is one object.

 It is a system of cartesian coordinates, where the planet's north pole is up, and one coordinate is a tangent to the planet's orbit.

 ### Starspace
 This is the coordinate system representing the position in the star system.
-It is centered on the star, and the unit is AU.
+It is centered on the star, and the unit is $2^{27}$ kilometers ($128\cdot1024\cdot1024$).
 Each planet system is one object.

 It is a system of cartesian coordinates, where the star's north pole is up, and one coordinate is a tangent to the star's orbit.

 ### Galaxyspace
 This is the coordinate system representing the position in the galaxy.
-It is centered on the center of the galaxy, and the unit is parsec.
+It is centered on the center of the galaxy, and the unit is $2^43$ kilometers ($4\cdot1024^4$).
 Each star system is one object.

 It is a system of cartesian coordinates, where the up coordinate is normal to the galactic plane.